brunodd/learn2program/README.md

 ## Install using the installer (Recommended)
 This installation presumes all necessary packages have been installed.
 Following packages are needed:
 - MySQL
 - php 5.5 (or later)
 - curl
 - composer
 - mcrypt
-- pdo_mysql

 Before running the installer, the MySQL database server must be running.